Back To Search Results

 Evaluation

-These diagnostic difficulties lead to decreased recognition of tuberculous meningitis.
+These diagnostic difficulties can lead to delayed recognition of TBM.
 They have led to the development of clinical algorithms to help diagnose TBM and differentiate it from other forms of meningitis.
 The diagnostic algorithm bases its results on CSF values and patient clinical presentation.
-The criteria consist of the duration of symptoms greater than or equal to 5 days, neurologic impairment, CSF to serum blood glucose level ratio less than 0.5, and CSF protein level greater than 100 mg/dl.
-These algorithms have been tested in several trials; however, these have been retrospective trials and have not received validation through prospective trials.
-Therefore, high clinical suspicion must remain based on patient risk factors to diagnose TBM.[11][12]
+The criteria consist of the duration of symptoms 5 or more days, neurologic impairment, CSF to serum blood glucose ratio less than 0.5, and CSF protein level greater than 100 mg/dL.
+These algorithms have been tested in several retrospective trials and have not received prospective trial validation.
+Therefore, to diagnose TBM, a high clinical suspicion must remain based on patient risk factors.[13][14]

 Neuroimaging can further aid in the diagnosis of TBM.
-Magnetic resonance imaging (MRI) has demonstrated superiority to computed tomography (CT), as it is of higher quality for assessing the brainstem and spine in detecting TBM.
+Magnetic resonance imaging (MRI) has demonstrated superiority to computed tomography (CT) scans, as it is of higher quality for assessing the brainstem and spine in detecting TBM.[15]
 Imaging can assess cerebral infarcts, cerebral edema, and meningeal enhancement.
-CT imaging is best used to rule out the emergent complication of TBM-related hydrocephalus that could result in the need for immediate neurosurgical intervention.
-T imaging can also show basal exudates.[9]
+CT imaging is best used to rule out the emergent complication of TBM-related hydrocephalus that can result in the need for immediate neurosurgical intervention.

 Treatment / Management

-Adjunctive therapy with corticosteroids has been used in the treatment of TBM.
+Adjunctive therapy with corticosteroids has been used to treat TBM.
+There is a limited number of published trials that have assessed the value of adjunctive corticosteroid therapy to treat TBM.
+A Cochrane Database review concludes that adjunctive corticosteroids provide a mortality benefit but do not reduce rates of neurologic disability.[16]
 The goal of steroid treatment is to dampen the immune system's exaggerated response, which causes most of the neurologic complications seen with TBM, including tissue damage and brain edema.
-There has been concern that steroids would reduce the penetration in the CSF of the anti-tuberculous medication, but to date, studies have not shown this to occur.
-Studies have demonstrated improved clinical outcomes and reduced mortality with the administration of steroids.
-While there are no trials comparing which steroid is superior, the mainstay treatment has been daily intravenous dexamethasone for up to four weeks, followed by a four-week oral taper.[9](B3)
+There has been concern that steroids can reduce the penetration in the CSF of the anti-tuberculosis medication, but to date, study results have not shown this to occur.
+While no trials are comparing which steroid is superior, the mainstay treatment has been daily intravenous dexamethasone for up to 4 weeks, followed by a 4-week oral taper.[9](A1)

 Differential Diagnosis